neeleshg23/lendly/README.md

 - `npm start`

 Database connection:
-- Ensure Google Cloud SQL instance is on.
 - Ensure your device's IP address has been added to the list of authorized hosts in [Google Cloud Dashboard](https://console.cloud.google.com).
 - Either start it from [Google Cloud Dashboard](https://console.cloud.google.com) or `gcloud sql instances patch lendly-db --activation-policy ALWAYS`
 - Stop it in the [Google Cloud Dashboard](https://console.cloud.google.com) or `gcloud sql instances patch lendly-db --activation-policy NEVER`